prodhe/poe/README.md

 Everything is text and everything is editable.
 There are two ways to interact with text, `Run` or `Open`.

-`Open` (`^O` or right-click) will assume the selected text is a file or a directory and will open a new window listing its content.
+`Open` (`^O`, right-click or Ctrl+Click) will assume the selected text is a file or a directory and will open a new window listing its content.
 If none is found, it does nothing.

-`Run` (`^R` or middle-click) interprets the text as a command, which can be an internal poe command like `New` or `Del`.
+`Run` (`^R`, middle-click or Alt+Click) interprets the text as a command, which can be an internal poe command like `New` or `Del`.
 If none is found, it does nothing.

 `^S` saves current buffer to disk.
+You can change the name by edit the tagline.

 `^Z` undo, `^Y` redo.

+`^W` deletes word backwards.

+`^U` deletes to beginning of line.

 ### Commands